 - 4 cups peaches peeled and finely chopped

-- 1 red bell pepper seeded and finely chopped
+- 1 medium red bell pepper seeded and finely chopped

 - 3 medium jalapenos seeded and finely chopped